-The Nomination Committee found, and the Board agreed, that I demonstrate independence of character and judgement and as a result it is still in the best interest of the Company that I remain on the Board and the Committees.
-Throughout the year the Board had two independent non-executive directors and one executive director.
+The Nomination Committee found, and the Board agreed, that Mike Parker and I demonstrate independence of character and judgement and as a result it is still in the best interest of the Company that we remain on the Board and the Committees

+As a result, throughout the year the Board had two independent non-executive directors and one executive director.
 The Board believes, given the current circumstances, that this composition is the most appropriate for the time being.
-Further details are set out on page 10.
+Further details are set out on page 12.